-As the action sports capital of the US and the home of the Volcom brand, Costa Mesa is a perfect place to be the home of this skate park, sponsored by Volcom.
+As the action sports capital of the US and the home of brands like Volcom and Vans, Costa Mesa is a perfect place to be the home of this skate park, originally sponsored by Volcom.
 The 24,000-square-foot park was built by the city in 2005.
 Skaters from around the area flock to skate on its two bowls and street elements like boxes, stairs and rails.
-The Volcom Skate Park was designed to include different areas that can accommodate skaters and skateboarders who have various levels of ability.
+The Costa Mesa Skate Park, commonly referred to as the Volcom Skatepark, was designed to include different areas that can accommodate skaters and skateboarders who have various levels of ability.

-The park hosts skating events throughout the year including the Damn Am, an amateur skateboarding competition, and other Volcom-sponsored events.
+The park hosts skating events throughout the year sponsored by local skateshops and organizations.

 Take a 360 tour<!EndFragment>